- Code Enforcement

-The City of Atoka’s Code Enforcement Office uses code enforcement to seek correction of public nuisances as defined by and State Statutes (11 O.S.
+The City of Atoka’s Code Enforcement Office uses code enforcement to seek correction of public nuisances as defined by Atoka City Codes and State Statutes (11 O.S.
 22-111, 112, 112-A).
 A public nuisance is generally defined as a condition that affects the community’s health, safety, and welfare.

 How it is Enforced

 In Atoka, code enforcement has civil and criminal tools available to seek correction of public nuisances.
 Through the codes and statutes cited above, the city can enter onto private property to abate public nuisances.
-Code enforcement officers can also issue criminal citations through municipal court.
-Currently the city uses both a citizen complaint process and observations by code enforcement personnel in the field to initiate code enforcement cases.
+Code Enforcement can also issue criminal citations through municipal court.
+Currently the city uses both a citizen complaint process and observations by Code Enforcement personnel in the field to initiate code enforcement cases.
 In most cases, public nuisance issues are resolved by the property owner after door hanger or letter notification.

 Common public nuisances include tall grass or weeds, trash and debris accumulations, inoperable vehicles, and unsecured or dilapidated buildings.

 · Tall grass or weeds - They are the most common public nuisance.
 Tall grass and weeds are generally defined as uncared-for vegetation that exceeds six inches in height, gives off unpleasant odors, creates a traffic hazard, or is otherwise hazardous to the public.
 Owners of the property will be notified and have five days to abate the nuisance before the city takes further action.

 · Trash and debris accumulations - This includes any unhealthful items such as garbage, uncared-for items, tree limbs and branches, furniture and appliances, etc. Owners of the property will be notified and have ten days to abate the nuisance before the city takes further action